Artist Statement

 In each piece, I aim to create a space for reflection, where the viewer is invited to pause, breathe, and experience the profound peace that comes from embracing the beauty of less.

-Gullery's current work is a series of watercolor and ink paintings.
+Gullery's work in 2024-early 2025 consisted of a series of watercolor and ink paintings.
 She draws on the refined sensibilities of traditional Japanese ink paintings to explore the delicate threshold between blossoming and decay.
 Each painting includes a magnified floral scene- some gestural, some detailed.
 These paintings were shown at the Athenaeum's ArtSpace for the month of May 2025.

 A throwback to her pointillism series from early 2023.
 She painted thousands of tiny dots that make ethereal floral paintings of large scale.
 Instead of one large piece of paper, Gullery pieced together squares of paper as the backing, making each painting look like a quilt.